 Sep9

-Gives encouragement and comfort, that with Jesus as our rock and foundation He does not move or change while everything else around us does.
+Gives comfort and encouragement that with Jesus as our rock and foundation He does not move or change while everything else around us does.

 Teaches as we make Jesus the cornerstone of our lives will we remain strong and unshakable in the face of every trouble we encounter!
 (Know that Christ and His truth is always stronger than our hardships!)